abinit/abinit/doc/mkdocs-tutorials/spin.md

 Please, read their description in the help file.
 You will work at fixed [[ecut]] (=18Ha) and k-point grid, defined by [[ngkpt]] (the 4x4x4 Monkhorst-Pack grid).
-It is implicit that in "real life", you should do a convergence test with respect to both convergence parameters.
+It is implicit that in *real life*, you should do a convergence test with respect to both convergence parameters.
 This takes about 12 seconds on a modern PC (one needs a sufficiently large cut-off to exhibit magnetic effects).

 We will compare the output with and without magnetization.
 (Hence, there are two datasets in the run)
 We now look at the output file.
 In the magnetic case, the electronic density is split in two parts,